circles.diy

 How can circles.diy be different if it's just another social platform?

-The million dollar question, one we think about a lot.
-The critical flaws of conventional platforms are well known and we have dared to propose an alternative approach:
+The critical flaws of conventional platforms are well known.
+We've dared to propose an alternative approach, grounded in principles that actually serve communities:

 The Revenue Model